 You receive training in sociological research methods including how to design a survey, conduct interviews and focus groups.
 Through modules delivered by the Department of Psychosocial and Psychoanalytic Studies you’re introduced to key concepts of psychodynamic thinking which is relevant for counselling.
 You gain insight into the unconscious dynamics in individuals and groups and develop listening and observation, self-reflectiveness and communication skills.

-You’re taught by criminologists and sociologists in our Department of Sociology.
+You're taught by criminologists and sociologists in our Department of Sociology and Criminology.
 Our counselling experts in our Department of Psychosocial and Psychoanalytic Studies offer a clinical and academic approach and are acclaimed professors, clinicians and practitioners who can offer relevant, practical experience.

 You have the opportunity to gain practical experience and to pursue a year studying abroad or completing a work placement which can help in future employment.
 You can also complete a supervised dissertation on a topic that inspires you, encouraging you to think differently and connect with live issues and debates, preparing you for your graduate career.

-16th for criminology (The Times and Sunday Times Good University Guide 2021)
+We're ranked 24th in the UK for criminology (The Times and Sunday Times Good University Guide 2023)

 You develop skills for a career in counselling alongside gaining an in depth insight into criminology